tracyhua2/DS4002-CS3/README.md

 The necessary data is located in the `Data` folder and includes both a cleaned dataset to be used for your model as well as the original data of healthcare services from the Bureau of Economic Analysis in the U.S. Department of Commerce.

 ## Scripts
-The necessary scripts are located in the `Scripts` folder and includes both the scripts needed to clean the original data and perform
+The necessary scripts are located in the `Scripts` folder and includes both the scripts needed to clean the original data and perform trend analysis.

 ## Reference Materials
 The 'Reference Materials' folder contains helpful resources related to the context of the economic issue and tips for time-series trend analysis and calculating moving averages.